Chunkwise/chunkwise_local/cli/README.md

 Runs a built client using Vite.
 To stop the server use Ctrl^C.

-# If you would like to destroy the created secret immediately use this command:
+# If you would like to destroy the created secret manually use this command:

 `aws secretsmanager delete-secret --secret-id chunkwise/openai-api-key --force-delete-without-recovery --region <YOUR_REGION_HERE>`